TET2 c.2355del, p.His786MetfsTer27

 PS1 (Not Applied) Strength Modified

 According to standard ACMG guidelines, the rule for PS1 is: "Same amino acid change as a known pathogenic variant but different nucleotide change".
-The evidence for this variant shows: H786Mfs*27 is a unique frameshift variant and not a missense change matching any known pathogenic variant.
-Therefore, this criterion is not applied because the variant does not result in the same amino acid change as a known pathogenic variant.
+The evidence for this variant shows: there is no known pathogenic variant resulting in the same H786Mfs*27 change.
+Therefore, this criterion is not applied.

 PS2